Supporting Others

 Kate shares about time and processing her grief especially during COVID

-Michele – Covid and virtual support
+Michele – Covid and support

 Donna B – “Offering Support”